Skip to main content

-Vaginal Discharge
+Vaginal discharge

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Vaginal Discharge article more useful, or one of our other health articles.
+You may find the Vaginal discharge article more useful, or one of our other health articles.

 Vaginal discharge is a common presenting symptom and may be either physiological or pathological.
 The most common causes of vaginal discharge are the normal physiological discharge, bacterial vaginosis and candidal infections.
 Sexually transmitted infections (STIs) and non-infective causes should also be considered.